-If you are a person who is deaf or hard of hearing, you can utilize the Michigan Relay Center (MRC) to reach your PIHP, CMHSP or service provider.
-Please call 7-1-1 and ask MRC to connect you to the number you are trying to reach.
+If you are an individual who is deaf or hard of hearing, you can utilize the Michigan Relay Center (MRC) to reach your PIHP, CMHSP, or service provider.
+Please call 711 and ask MRC to connect you to the number you are trying to reach.
+If you prefer to use a TTY, please contact the CMHSP Customer Services at the following TTY phone number:

-TTY/TDD Phone

-CMHSP Number
+CMHSP TTY/TDD Phone Number

 OnPoint (Allegan County) (269) 686-5313

-Community Mental Health of Ottawa (616) 494-5508
+Community Mental Health of Ottawa County 711

-County

 HealthWest (231) 720-3280

 Network180 (Kent County) (800) 749-7720

-West Michigan CMH (Lake, Mason, (800) 790-8326
+West Michigan CMH (Lake, Mason, Oceana Counties) (800) 790-8326

-Oceana Counties)

-If you need a sign language interpreter, contact your local CMHSP so that one will be made available.
+If you need a sign language interpreter, contact your local CMHSP as soon as possible so that one will be made available.
 Sign language interpreters are available at no cost to you.

-If you are a person who does not speak English as your primary language and/or who has a limited ability to read, speak or understand English, contact your local CMHSP as soon as possible so arrangements can be made for an interpreter.
+If you do not speak English, contact the CMH Customer Service so that arrangements can be made for an interpreter for you.
 Language interpreters are available at no cost to you.